 No holiday besides Christmas is more associated with cards than Valentine’s Day.
 But how did the celebration of Valentine’s Day become so entangled with cards?
-The relationship, it turns out, is older than the printing press itself and its roots even take us back to ancient Rome!
+The relationship, it turns out, is older than the printing press itself with roots dating all the way back to ancient Rome!

 The Roman Holidays of Februa and Lupercalia